hamza-akhtar-dev/Simulink_Models/README.md

 # Simulink_Models
-This repository contains simulink models of some simple and comlex electronic circuits.
+This repository contains MATLAB simulink models of some simple and comlex electronic circuits.